 See Related: Costa Rica Packing List: What to Pack for Your Trip

 4. Museo de Guanacaste

 Staff is sometimes on hand to answer questions about the things you see.
-This museum is a work in progress, though, so keep that in mind; it will be quite a while before this museum reaches its full potential.
+This museum is a work in progress, so keep that in mind; it will be quite a while before it reaches its full potential.

 5. Numu Brewing Company & Maderos Brewery